This post was updated on July 16th, 2022

 Here are a few examples of the results achieved by women that have completed my free 30-Day PCOS Diet Challenge.

-I get that overhauling your diet is often overwhelming, but it all begins with your first step.
+I get that overhauling your diet is often overwhelming.
+But it all begins with your first step.
 That’s why many people find that my free 3-Day PCOS Meal Plan is the easiest place to start.

-Other Benefits Of Spearmint Tea
+Other Benefits of Spearmint Tea for Polycystic Ovary Syndrome

 But there’s a big benefit of spearmint tea that isn’t immediately obvious.